ERF of methylmercury

 |3||MeHg||MeHg TWI||Ingestion||µg /kg /week||TWI||BW||0||1.3||EFSA CONTAM panel, 2012|

 Study by Cohen et al finds that prenatal MeHg exposure sufficient to increase the concentration of mercury in maternal hair at parturition by 1 µg/g decreases IQ by 0.7 points.
 The paper identifies important sources of uncertainty influencing this estimate, concluding that the plausible range of values for this loss is 0 to 1.5 IQ points, and they use triangular distribution.
 R↻

-This variable includes conversion from mercury intake to mercury concentration in hair.
-Firstly, WHO(1990) suggests the use of a single-compartment model, through which the steady-state Hg concentration in blood (C) in µg/l is related to the average daily dietary intake (d) in µg of Hg, as follows: C = 0.95 * d.
-Secondly, blood mercury was converted to total hair mercury using a 1:250 ratio (New Zealand and Seychilles Island studies) and an assumption of equivalent maternal and cord levels.
+For conversion from methylmercury intake to methylmercury concentration in hair, WHO suggests the use of a single-compartment model.
+Blood mercury was converted to total hair mercury using a 1:250 ratio (New Zealand and Seychilles Island studies) and an assumption of equivalent maternal and cord blood levels.
 R↻

-Another conversion from MeHg hair concentration into dietary MeHg intake is proposed by the U.S.EPA .
-This conversion is used in the Bayesian Belief Network (BBN) model developed for the fish case study in Beneris project.
+Conversion from MeHg hair concentration into dietary MeHg intake is proposed by the U.S.EPA .
+This conversion was used in the Bayesian Belief Network (BBN) model developed for the fish case study in Beneris project.
 Assuming that the concentration of MeHg in blood is at a steady-state the daily dietary intake of MeHg from fish corresponding to a given hair MeHg concentration can be estimated as

 - f is the fraction of absorbed MeHg that is distributed to the blood (assumed 0.059),